NFL 2K1

-NFL 2K1 is an American football simulation video game that uses remediation, and was published by Sega and developed by Visual Concepts.
-It was released on Dreamcast on September 7, 2000, with multiple in-game commercialization like its Dreamcast ads in stadiums.
-Randy Moss of the Minnesota Vikings is featured as the cover athlete.
-Upon its release, it outsold the PlayStation 2 version of Madden NFL 2001 by 13,000 units in its first week, and 49,000 units its second week.
+NFL 2K1 is a 2000 American football video game developed by Visual Concepts and published by Sega for the Dreamcast.
+It is the second installment of Sega's NFL 2K series, and features remediation as well as multiple in-game product placements, such as Dreamcast ads in stadiums.
+It was followed by NFL 2K2, the last game in the series to be released for the Dreamcast, in 2001.

-In the early 2000s, SegaNet was shutdown and the online features of the game were shut down as well until July 2017 when online features were brought back thanks to DreamPi.
-The game along with the rest of the 2K titles on the Dreamcast have had their online components revived and are completely playable online today.
+In the early 2000s, SegaNet was shut down and the online features of the game were shut down as well.
+However, in July 2017, the game's online features were brought back thanks to DreamPi.
+The rest of the 2K titles on the Dreamcast have since had their online components revived and are playable online today.